Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 In this article, I’ll discuss the major trends and share what you must do to be successful in this emerging digital marketing landscape.

 Let’s break up the word disintermediation into two parts.
 The meaning becomes clear.
-Disinter is defined as to unearth, displace, and mediate, defined as to act as middlemen.
+Disinter is defined as unearthing, displacing, and meditating, as well as acting as a middleman.
 But the two definitions together in the meeting become to displace the middleman.

-And this is happening today.
-I recall back in the 90s, and Amazon was selling only books.
-Today they have thousands and thousands of products available.
-The middlemen in today’s economy are being displaced.
-However, there is a counter-trend called reintermediation; it has significant ramifications.
+This is happening today.
+I recall back in the 90s, Amazon was selling only books.
+Today, they have thousands of products available.
+The intermediaries in today’s economy are being displaced.
+However, there is a countertrend called reintermediation; it has significant ramifications.

 Reintermediation refers to using the internet to reassemble sellers, buyers, and business partners in new ways.
-You might know it has the supply chain, workflow, are blockchain.
+It has the supply chain, workflow, and blockchain.
 I will discuss this new class of middlemen in the infomediary and portals in this post.

-The Impact of Digital Transformation and Disintermediation on Sales and Marketing
+The Impact of Digital Transformation on Sales and Marketing

-With today’s massive amount of data and easy access to this data by anyone with a web browser, sales and marketing teams have to take a new look at how they conduct their operations.
+With today’s massive amount of data and easy access to it by anyone with a web browser, sales and marketing teams must rethink how they conduct their operations.

-In many sales and marketing organizations, field sales will no longer be the king of the hill, and in fact, many field reps will lose their jobs or be moved to other positions– unless they follow some of the suggestions here.
+In many sales and marketing organizations, field sales will no longer be the king of the hill.
+In fact, many field reps will lose their jobs or be moved to other positions unless they follow some of the suggestions here.

-Many companies are requiring their sales reps to use the internet as a channel to move goods and services.
-And some organizations are requiring everyone in the sales organization to pass an internet knowledge test before being hired.
+Many companies are requiring their sales reps to use the Internet as a channel to move goods and services.
+Some organizations require everyone in the sales organization to pass an internet knowledge test before hiring.

-The most routine part of the sales process is being moved online, including repeat orders, product and catalog data, order tracking, management and financial reporting, and sales quotations.
+The most routine sales process is being moved online, including repeat orders, product and catalog data, order tracking, management and financial reporting, and sales quotations.

-In these e-commerce models, the customer interacts with a company over the Internet, which means an inevitable loss of control by the salesperson over smaller customers.
+In these e-commerce models, the customer interacts with a company over the Internet, which means the salesperson will invariably lose control over smaller customers.

 In most situations, the buyer has already gone through the sale cycle by as much as 57% before contacting a vendor.
-You heard this before, but the folks are researching on the internet.
-Therefore, it requires you to understand what keywords in key terms your target audience is entering their browsers, so you come up on top of the search.
+You’ve heard this before, but the folks are researching on the internet.
+Therefore, it requires you to understand what keywords in key terms your target audience is entering their browsers so you come up on top of the search.

 This concept is easy to understand.
 What are some buy terms that your ideal customer would enter the search?